Butt Kicks

 Start slow and increase speed gradually.

-Common Butt Kicks mistakes
+What are common Butt Kicks mistakes to avoid?

 Heels not reaching glutes.